-I recently attend a school reunion (class of 1981 for what it’s worth – wow, I’m old!).
+I recently attended a school reunion (class of 1981 for what it’s worth – wow, I’m old!).
 We all had a great time catching up, looking at old photos, taking new photos etc – how things have changed!
-Anyway that got me thinking that it would be great to do something cool with Power BI and my class photos.
+Anyways that got me thinking that it would be great to do something cool with Power BI and my class photos.

 I don’t want to share those photos on my blog without asking every single person for permission, so I have decided to replicate the idea using the Simpsons (without their permission).